godlikepanos/anki-3d-engine-3rd-party/glslang/README.md

 For the `runtests` script, it will generate current results in the `localResults/` directory and `diff` them against the `baseResults/`.
-The integration tests to run via the `runtests` script is registered via various `Test/test-*` text files and `Test/testlist`.
 When you want to update the tracked test results, they need to be copied from `localResults/` to `baseResults/`.
 This can be done by the `bump` shell script.

-The list of files tested comes from `testlist`, and lists input shaders in this directory, which must all be public for this to work.
-However, you can add your own private list of tests, not tracked here, by using `localtestlist` to list non-tracked tests.
+You can add your own private list of tests, not tracked publicly, by using `localtestlist` to list non-tracked tests.
 This is automatically read by `runtests` and included in the `diff` and `bump` process.